Certified Divorce Mediator

 As a specialist divorce mediator for more than ten years, this quotation encapsulates the very essence of how a job, which many view as mentally and emotionally challenging, can be a highly satisfying career.
 Assisting parties to “uncouple” in a dignified and respectful way is extremely rewarding.
 Nearly 85% of my cases include children under 18 years, necessitating both a Parenting Agreement and a Financial Agreement, the terms of which are negotiated by the parties during my Two-Day, Attorney-Assisted Mediation Process.
 Regardless of outcome, the parties know that if they have children, their relationship will exist in some form or another forever.
 The likelihood of them being able to co-parent reduces significantly if they become embroiled in the adversarial process, which exists in both the U.S. and the UK.

 The name itself--“adversarial system”--speaks volumes.
 The parents of these children become adversaries in the court system and inevitably they are polarized, making co-parenting more “wishful thinking” than a realistic option.
 Even in those cases where the law deems the children emancipated due to the fact they are over 18 years, such that issues of custody, child support and parenting time no longer must be considered in a legal divorce document, the fact remains that these parties are still mom and dad to those children.
 The parties would not wish their decision to divorce to define their children’s ability to invite both parents to future family events such as weddings, christenings, bar-mitzvahs and grandchildren’s birthdays.
-Perhaps the parties recognize that the alternative to resolving their issues themselves is so unpalatable that common sense prevails - which can be one reason advanced for the fact that 99% of 1,100 cases I have mediated have reached agreement.
-Having been a barrister (trial attorney) in London for many years, a participant in a mediation and now a mediator, I am in a rather unique position, only too aware of how this process is viewed from all angles – as an attorney, client and
+Perhaps the parties recognize that the alternative to resolving their issues themselves is so unpalatable that common sense prevails - which can be one reason advanced for the fact that 99% of 1,700 cases I have mediated have reached agreement.
+Having been a barrister (trial attorney) in London for twelve years, a participant in a mediation and now a mediator, I am in a rather unique position, only too aware of how this process is viewed from all angles – as an attorney, client and mediator.

-My practice has grown rapidly over the ten years I have been in the U.S. It has morphed as the public has become increasingly aware of how my mediation model can work to resolve conflict.
+My practice has grown rapidly over the fifteen years I have been in the U.S. It has morphed as the public has become increasingly aware of how my mediation model can work to resolve conflict.
 The public is much more informed, largely due to the Internet.
 In addition, legislators who have been open to the concept have made mediation mandatory in certain circumstances in various states, including Illinois.
 The public and courts at large have embraced the new wave of alternative dispute resolution, recognizing that if parties are able to resolve their own issues, long term co-existence is far more likely than when an outcome is imposed by a third party who appears disconnected from the needs of the parties.

 “The Perfect Storm”